- The Ghostbed Mattress In Brief

 Most new hybrid latex and memory foam mattresses score well in motion isolation.
 You will find that the construction and choice of materials play a significant role in motion transfer.
-If you’re sharing a bed with someone who moves around a lot, or perhaps you both sleep at different times and movement within the bed causes disturbance, you’ll be more concerned about the motion isolation provided by the mattress.
+If you’re sharing a bed with someone who moves around a lot, or perhaps you both sleep at different times, and movement within the bed causes a disturbance, you’ll be more concerned about the motion isolation provided by the mattress.
 If this is you, keep an eye on this within the features and benefits section of the GhostBed review further below.

 Second, you’ll generally want to look for something which has a lengthy lifespan.
 Common sense says that cheaper models tend to last fewer years than more expensive mattresses, but this doesn’t always ring true.
-Additionally, you’re not only looking for a mattress that provides stability or support over a decade, you also want one that doesn’t shift and change over the first few months or years of use.
+Additionally, you’re not only looking for a mattress that provides stability or support over a decade, but you also want one that doesn’t shift and change over the first few months or years of use.

 Construction and material quality play a significant role in this because low-quality memory foam or latex will be more likely to shift.
 Additionally, a sub-par base layer will begin to lose support, which means you could be shopping again sooner than you think.

-Finally, the cooling system is a part of construction that is beginning to pick up steam among mattress manufacturers.
+Finally, the cooling system is a part of the construction that is beginning to pick up steam among mattress manufacturers.
 Simply put, some of us get rather hot and sweaty at night for numerous reasons, but few of us want to wake up or have our sleep disturbed because of it.
-We’d rather not wake up in a sweat but would still like the best mattress that money can buy at the cheapest price.
+We’d rather not wake up in a pool of sweat but would still like the best mattress that money can buy at the cheapest price.

-Older memory foam mattresses in particular often included an aerated cover, and a promise that you wouldn’t sleep hot.
+Older memory foam mattresses in particular often included an aerated cover and a promise that you wouldn’t sleep hot.
 But a high-quality modern mattress today typically includes both the aerated cover and some sort of gel, or other layer of cooling system.
 The effectiveness (or requirement) of these cooling systems is sometimes a matter of personal preference.
 If you sleep hot, you’ll notice a greater difference than if you don’t.

 As we mentioned above, gel foam is typically a good material for effective cooling of the hot sleeper.
 It is also a layer that the Ghostbed has tucked between its latex top layer and foam base.
 Here are some of the ways the use of gel can impact how cool the mattress is: